wma1729/algorithms/fun/README.md

 }

 ```
 The following code snippet reads the building coordinates.
 It saves buildings in a vector.
-It also saves the **key** (or **critical**) points for each building.
-The key points of a building are top-left and bottom-right coordinates.
 ```C++
 int x1, x2, h;
 vector<building> buildings;